saheelwagh/refactored-life/content/posts/intro/index.md

 They are product designers.

 The only way to keep us  hooked is to get us addicted to their product's offering.
-And all modern product offerings boild down to one thing:
+And all modern product offerings boil down to one thing:

 #### We're being made addicted to : Information

 ###### Thanks to the internet, information is now more easily available than any point in history.

 With this abundance comes an array of options to spend your time pretending that you are  learning something of value.